 In the U.S. there are no current federal venting requirements for gas stoves in new buildings.
 Many states also lack regulations, though some are introducing regulations to support safe air quality.

-For example, in 2021, California developed new standards that, if enacted, will require more ventilation for gas stoves (versus electric) from 2023 onwards.
-The standards also call for more robust ventilation in smaller apartments, given that indoor air pollutants reach higher levels faster in small spaces.
-There are also plans afoot for federal government incentives to encourage people to switch from residential gas to all-electric, despite much opposition from the natural gas industry.
+In 2021, California developed new standards that, having been adopted in 2022, require more ventilation for gas stoves (versus electric) from January 1, 2023 onwards.
+The standards also require more robust ventilation in smaller apartments, given that indoor air pollutants reach higher levels faster in small spaces.

 In 2015 in Canada, the government set indoor long-term exposure limits to NO2 at 11 parts per billion.
 This is one of the strictest limits in the world.
 There’s also a big push in my province (British Columbia) to encourage people to switch gas appliances for electric.
 This includes excellent rebates for heat pumps, hot water tanks as well as electric stoves.